rvora/docs/content/install/integrations/stash.md

       - DRONE_SECRET=${DRONE_SECRET}
 ```

+# Stash URL

+Make sure there is no trailing slash on the URL.
+Otherwise you'll see failed login in Drone UI and BitBucket logs will show oauth_problem=signature_invalid error.

 # Private Key File

 The OAuth process in Bitbucket server requires a private and a public RSA certificate.
 This is how you create the private RSA certificate.